-decide here by telling you what you can expect as a truck driver.
+Information on this page will give you some things to consider to help you decide by telling you some of what you can expect as a trucker driver.

 Here are some of the things that you should consider before becoming a truck driver.
 There are Tens of thousands trucking companies out there so this information is general.